mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ---

 ### ✔️ 1.2 Analysis of Binary Trait within Family Data (R)
-This section conducts association analyses on family-based data through mixed-model logistic regression.
+This section conducts association analysis for a binary trait in family-based data using mixed-model logistic regression.

 - Using family data
 - Random intercept for family